gunjangrover2202/P2P-SOS-Emergency-Network/Readme.txt

-This is the Readme for the project 3:
+This is the Main Readme for this Project:

 To initiate all our clients and servers see below:
 1. Run three clients with seperate client details by running our python files with the command line argument python3 client.py --t=1